jimfrenette/uiCookbook/easybs/README.md

 # Easy Browsersync Server

 This code includes an HTML 5 Template with a NPM package config to install a minimal set of development tools including a Browsersync server and Gulp task runner.
 A gulp server command loads the html 5 template in a browser using Browsersync.
 Any edits made to the html or sass (scss) files are processed instantly and reloaded into the browser.
+Website: http://jimfrenette.com/html5-template/

 1. Requires [Node.js](https://nodejs.org "Node.js")